“Microblading is a semi permanent makeup that mimics actual growing hair on your eyebrows”

 The procedure sounds a lot like a tattoo, because that’s exactly what it is.
 More specifically, microblading is a semi-permanent eyebrow tattoo.

-Second, the pigment used for microblading isn’t implanted into the skin as deeply compared to the depth used for permanent cosmetic procedures.
+The pigment used for microblading isn’t implanted into the skin as deeply compared to the depth used for permanent cosmetic procedures.
 The proper depth for the color to be implanted during the microblading procedure is the upper layer of the dermis.
 If the microstroke doesn’t go deep enough, the color retention will be poor, and if it’s too deep, it causes scarring and the healed strokes look blurry instead of fine and crisp.

 The pigment being implanted to the correct depth, combined with its iron oxide base is what gives microblading results the appearance of natural looking eyebrows.
 The semi permanent qualities of the microblading pigment prevent it from fading into unnatural shades that are so common with permanent cosmetics.